 The Danakil Depression, or land of the Afar, is a large triangle between the Ethiopian plateau and the Red Sea.
-It begins at the foot of Tigray, in Ethiopia, and is the lowest point in all of Africa.
-Before going into the heart of the depression, we'll discover, on our walks, the Atsbi and Tembien groups of rocks, real architectural gems hidden in the mountains.
+It begins at the foot of Tigray, and is the lowest point in all of Africa.
+Coming back from the depression, we'll visit the rock churches, real architectural gems hidden in the mountains.

 In the wild desert landscape, immense and extremely varied, dominated by basaltic layers in which all the geological world’s concerns vibrate, we will discover a landscape that glistens and ripples like pack ice and the salt caravans, and we’ll visit the Dallol (the place of spirits), a mineral universe par excellence.